noi-techpark/opendatahub-website/src/content/datasets/tourism/eventshort.md

 datatype: "Tourism"
 ---

-This dataset contains events provided by NOI Techpark, Eurac and St. Virtual
+This dataset contains events provided by NOI Techpark and Eurac.

 |                |                                                                |
 | :------------- | -------------------------------------------------------------- |